Kapelianovych/moru/packages/moru/README.md

 ### useBatch

 Postpones rerunning all depending effects until the end of the callback.
 If inside the callback different state setters are executed, all dependent reactive scopes are executed at most once.
-State setters with `immediate: true` will mark that their dependent scopes as such that must be executed _before_ others.
+State setters with `immediate: true` will mark their dependent scopes as such that must be executed _before_ others.

 ```JavaScript
 const [a, setA] = useState(0);